-Up until recently this wonderful sweet was strictly prepared at solemn memorial occasions.
-Fortunately Alatsi, a successful creative Cretan restaurant in Athens included
+Up until a few years ago this wonderful sweet was strictly prepared at solemn memorial occasions.
+Fortunately Alatsi, a once successful creative Cretan restaurant in Athens, included

 Photo by PENNY DE LOS SANTOS

 Yield: about 20 servings